 Family leave brings up mixed emotions for many parents.
 Maybe you’re worried it will be hard to take a step back from work, or you’re excited for the time with your baby, but you’re anxious about missing wages.
-Knowing
+Knowing how

-doesn’t offer mandatory paid family leave, per The Washington Post (though you may get it if you live in a state with a paid leave policy).
+Currently, the United States is the only industrialized nation that doesn’t offer mandatory paid family leave, though you may get it if you live in a state with a paid leave policy.
 “To the extent an employer pays for benefits, the maternity leave would be taxable,” Jonathan Meadows,

 1 If You Took Unpaid Family Leave

 Taking unpaid leave is never ideal, however, there is often at least a small silver lining to unpaid family leave.
 “If the leave is unpaid, it shouldn't impact on someone's taxes, except for the fact that their income might be lower, so they might be eligible for/receive larger ‘family’ tax credits like the

 Child Tax Credit or the Earned Income Tax Credit in 2021,” Amy Matsui, Director of Income Security at the National Women’s Law Center tells Romper.